CLICK HERE FOR BLOGGER TEMPLATES AND MYSPACE LAYOUTS »

 Divide the length part and separate each in two layers.
 Pile the 4 layers with the cream filling.

-.
-Oil and flour baking pan.
-Shake off excess flour.
+Oil and flour the baking pan.
+Shake off the excess flour.
 Set aside.

-.
-Make a well in the center to then pour the 5 liquid ingredients in the order listed above.
+3. Make a well in the center to then pour the next 4 liquid ingredients.
+Lastly, add in the Cocoa mixture.

-.
-From the center outwards, beat mix for about 2 minutes on medium speed with the electric mixer.
+4. From the center outwards, beat the mix for about 2 minutes on medium speed with the electric mixer.
 This batter will seem quite thin...don’t worry.

 Use any FILLING that pleases you.